microsoft/plcrashreporter/Readme.md

 * Open `CrashReporter.xcodeproj` in Xcode 10.1.
 * Open `PLCrashNamespace.h` and set  `#define PLCRASHREPORTER_PREFIX` to your class prefix (i.e. `MS`).
 * Open a new window for your Terminal.
+* Go to PlCrashReporter's root folder and run

+    ```bash
-* Go to PlCrashReporter's root folder and run `xcodebuild PL_ARM64E_XCODE_PATH="Path to your Xcode 10.1 installation" PL_ALLOW_LOCAL_MODS=1 BITCODE_GENERATION_MODE=bitcode OTHER_CFLAGS="-fembed-bitcode" -configuration Release -target 'Disk Image'` to create binaries for all platforms and adds support for arm64e to PLCrashReporter-iOS.
+    xcodebuild PL_ARM64E_XCODE_PATH="Path to your Xcode 10.1 installation" PL_ALLOW_LOCAL_MODS=1 BITCODE_GENERATION_MODE=bitcode OTHER_CFLAGS="-fembed-bitcode" -configuration Release -target 'Disk Image'
+    ```

+    This will create binaries for all platforms and adds support for arm64e to PLCrashReporter-iOS.
 Note the environment variable `PL_ARM64E_XCODE_PATH`.
 Make sure to set it to your latest Xcode version that supports arm64e, currently Xcode 10.1.
 * Verify that we have a bitcode enabled framework by running `otool -l build/Release-appletv/CrashReporter.framework/Versions/A/CrashReporter | grep __LLVM`.

 ## 2. Contributing